ibm-cloud-docs/log-analysis/devops/config_api.md

 - You can use the **PUT** method to modify an existing view, and alerts that are attached to views.
 - You can use the **DELETE** method to delete a view and associated alerts.

 Before you run any automated tasks, consider doing a back up of your account configuration resources.
 You can use the back up to restore the resources, to the state before any change is applied, if you encounter problems.
-See [Export the configuration of resources in a LogDNA instance](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-reuse_resource_definitions#export_config_res).
+See [Export the configuration of resources in a logging instance](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-reuse_resource_definitions#export_config_res).
 {: tip}